-The Trustee will terminate and liquidate the Trust if one of the following events occurs: DTC, the securities depository for the Shares, is unwilling or unable to perform its functions under the Trust Indenture and no suitable replacement is available; The Shares are de-listed from the NYSE Arca and are not listed for trading on another US national securities exchange or through the NASDAQ Stock Market within five business days from the date the Shares are de-listed; The NAV of the Trust remains less than \$50 million for a period of 50 consecutive business days; The Sponsor resigns or is unable to perform its duties or becomes bankrupt or insolvent and the Trustee has not appointed a successor and has not itself agreed to act as sponsor; ► The Trustee resigns or is removed and no successor trustee is appointed within 60 days; The Custodian resigns and no successor custodian is appointed within 60 days; ► The sale of all of the Trust's assets; The Trust fails to qualify for treatment, or ceases to be treated, for US federal income tax purposes, as a grantor trust; or The maximum period for which the Trust is allowed to exist under New York law ends.
+The Trustee will terminate and liquidate the Trust if one of the following events occurs:

+- ➤ DTC, the securities depository for the Shares, is unwilling or unable to perform its functions under the Trust Indenture and no suitable replacement is available; - ➤ The Shares are de-listed from the NYSE Arca and are not listed for trading on another US national securities exchange or through the NASDAQ Stock Market within five business days from the date the Shares are de-listed; - ➤ The NAV of the Trust remains less than \$50 million for a period of 50 consecutive business days; - ➤ The Sponsor resigns or is unable to perform its duties or becomes bankrupt or insolvent and the Trustee has not appointed a successor and has not itself agreed to act as sponsor; - ➤ The Trustee resigns or is removed and no successor trustee is appointed within 60 days; - ➤ The Custodian resigns and no successor custodian is appointed within 60 days; - ➤ The sale of all of the Trust's assets; - ➤ The Trust fails to qualify for treatment, or ceases to be treated, for US federal income tax purposes, as a grantor trust; or - ➤ The maximum period for which the Trust is allowed to exist under New York law ends.

 Upon the termination of the Trust, the Trustee will, within a reasonable time after the termination of the Trust, sell the Trust's gold bars and, after paying or making provision for the Trust's liabilities, distribute the proceeds to the Shareholders.

-Authorized Participants Participants.
+Baskets may be created or redeemed only by Authorized Participants.
 Each Authorized Participant must (1) be a registered broker-dealer or other securities market participant such as a bank or other financial institution which is not required to register as a broker-dealer to engage in securities transactions, (2) be a participant in DTC or DTC Participant, (3) have entered into an agreement with the Trustee and the Sponsor, or the Participant Agreement, and (4) have established an unallocated gold account with the Custodian, or the Authorized Participant Unallocated Account.
 The Participant Agreement provides the procedures for the creation and redemption of Baskets and for the delivery of gold and any cash required for such creations or redemptions.
 A list of the current Authorized Participants can be obtained from the Trustee or the Sponsor.
-Clearance and settlement The Shares are evidenced by global certificates that the Trustee issues to DTC.
-The Shares are available only in book-entry form.
-Shareholders may hold their Shares through DTC, if they are DTC Participants, or indirectly through entities that are DTC Participants.